 The Executive Committee drives the Centres’ responsible governance, with oversight from the Centre Advisory Board.

-The committee includes representatives from the Centre’s four domestic partners: QUT, the University of Adelaide, the Australian National University and Monash University.
-It provides the leadership and direction that is critical to the successful operation of our Centre and achievement of our ambitious research program.
+The Centre’s Executive Committee includes representatives from each of the Centre’s partner Universities; QUT, the University of Adelaide, the Australian National University and Monash University.
+It is accountable to the Australian Research Council, the primary funder of the Australian Centre for Robotic Vision.

 Queensland University of Technology

-In 2017, Steve spent a year in Seattle leading a team of computer vision researchers and engineers at Amazon before returning to Australia in 2018.
+In 2017 Steve spent a year in Seattle leading a team of computer vision researchers and engineers at Amazon before returning to Australia in 2018.
 He was awarded an ARC Future Fellowship in 2020 for the project, “Declarative Networks; Towards Robust and Explainable Deep Learning”.

-Professor Drummond is a Chief Investigator based at Monash.
 He studied a BA in mathematics at the University of Cambridge.
 In 1989 he emigrated to Australia and worked for CSIRO in Melbourne for four years before moving to Perth for his PhD in Computer Science at Curtin University.
-In 1998 he returned to Cambridge as a post-doctoral Research Associate and in 1991 was appointed as a University Lecturer.
+In 1998 he returned to the University of Cambridge as a Postdoctoral Research Associate and in 1991 was appointed to the position of Lecturer.
 In 2010 he returned to Melbourne and took up a Professorship at Monash University.
 His research is principally in the field of real-time computer vision (ie processing of information from a video camera in a computer in real-time typically at frame rate), machine learning and robust methods.
 These have applications in augmented reality, robotics, assistive technologies for visually impaired users as well as medical imaging.
 During his time at both the University of Cambridge and Monash University he has been awarded research and industry grands in excess of $30M AUD.